Geraldine Page

 Geraldine Sue Page (November 22, 1924 – June 13, 1987) was an American actress.
-With a career which spanned four decades across film, stage, and television, Page was the recipient of numerous accolades, including an Academy Award, a British Academy Film Award, two Primetime Emmy Awards, and two Golden Globe Awards, as well as nominations for four Tony Awards.
+With a career that spanned four decades across film, stage, and television, Page was the recipient of numerous accolades, including an Academy Award, a British Academy Film Award, two Primetime Emmy Awards, and two Golden Globe Awards, as well as nominations for four Tony Awards.

 A native of Kirksville, Missouri, Page studied at the Goodman School of Drama at the Art Institute of Chicago and with Uta Hagen and Lee Strasberg in New York City.
-During the McCarthyism era, she was blacklisted in Hollywood based on her association with Hagen and did not work in film for eight years.
+During the McCarthyism era, she was blacklisted in Hollywood because of her association with Hagen and did not work in film for eight years.
 Page won the Academy Award for Best Actress for her role in The Trip to Bountiful (1985).
 She was Oscar-nominated for her work in Hondo (1953), Summer and Smoke (1961), Sweet Bird of Youth (1962), You're a Big Boy Now (1966), Pete 'n' Tillie (1972), Interiors (1978), and The Pope of Greenwich Village (1984).
 She is also known for her roles in What Ever Happened to Aunt Alice?
-(1969), The Beguiled (1971) and The Rescuers (1977).
+(1969), The Beguiled (1971), and The Rescuers (1977).

-On stage, she made her Broadway debut in the 1953 play Mid-summer.
+On stage she made her Broadway debut in the 1953 play Mid-summer.
 She went on to receive Tony Award nominations for her performances as Princess Kosmonopolis in Sweet Bird of Youth (1959), Marion in Absurd Person Singular (1974), Mother Miriam Ruth in Agnes of God (1982), and Madame Arcati in Blithe Spirit (1987).
-For her prolific work onstage she was inducted into the American Theater Hall of Fame in 1979.
-For her roles in television she received two Primetime Emmy Awards for Outstanding Single Performance by an Actress in a Leading Role in a Drama for her acting in the adaptations of Truman Capote's A Christmas Memory (1967) and The Thanksgiving Visitor (1969).
+For her prolific work on stage she was inducted into the American Theater Hall of Fame in 1979.
+For television she received two Primetime Emmy Awards for Outstanding Single Performance by an Actress in a Leading Role in a Drama for her acting in the adaptations of Truman Capote's A Christmas Memory (1967) and The Thanksgiving Visitor (1969).